abhishekarya1/Hash-Define-myNotes/content/javascript/async.md

 foobar().then(alert)  // 1

-// "await" suspends the function execution until the promise settles, and then resumes it with the promise result, or throws exception
+// "await" suspends the current function execution until the promise settles, and then resumes it with the promise result, or throws exception
-// await keyword works only inside async functions, otherwise error! let value = await promise
+// await keyword works only inside async functions (or top-level in newer JS environments), otherwise error! let value = await promise

 // its just a more elegant syntax of getting the promise result than promise.then handler